1.3.2 A fundamental question already raised.

 In science, one piece of incoherence is more than enough to justify an attempt to reformulate a theory.

-It must also be said that this possible inconsistency has already been the object of the attention of many, including James C. Maxwell, and Erwin Schrœdinger.
+It must also be said that this possible inconsistency has already been the object of the attention of many, including James C. Maxwell, and Erwin Schrdinger.

 James C. Maxwell.

-In search of a solution to the contradiction in question, in the second half of the 19th century, James C. Maxwell, in a “thought experiment”, imagined that there is an “intelligent being”, later called by others a sort of a demon, which would correct the ineluctable degradation of the quality of the energy, in contrast with the second law, by continuously feeding an energy differential, to be later tapped to carry out useful processes.
+In search of a solution to the contradiction in question, in the second half of the 19th century, James C. Maxwell, in a thought experiment, imagined that there is an intelligent being, later called by others a sort of a demon, which would correct the ineluctable degradation of the quality of the energy, in contrast with the second law, by continuously feeding an energy differential, to be later tapped to carry out useful processes.

 =================================================